srcmilena/oracle_next_education/README.md

 # Oracle Next Education (ONE)
-O programa tem duração de 6 meses e é dividido em quatro trilhas de aprendizagem, com carga horária total de 420h – 100% online.
+The bootcamp lasts 6 months and is divided into four learning tracks, with a total workload of 420 hours - 100% online.

-### Lógica de Programação (70h)
+### Programming logic (70h)
-Básico de lógica e conceitos de programação, até a criação de páginas web.
+Basics of logic and programming concepts, to web page creation.

-- Pensamento lógico;
+- Logical thinking;
-- Linguagem JavaScript;
+- JavaScript language;
-- Condicionais, laços, variáveis;
+- Conditionals, loops, variables;
-- Desenho de gráficos;
+- Design of graphics;
-- Funções e boas práticas;
+- Functions and best practices;
-- Animações e games;
+- Animations and games;
-- Páginas web com HTML;
+- Web pages with HTML;
-- Visual com CSS.
+- Visual with CSS.

 ***

 ### Front end (100h)
-HTML, CSS e JavaScript para construir experiências na web.
+HTML, CSS and JavaScript to build web experiences.

-- Páginas web com HTML e CSS;
+- Web pages with HTML and CSS;
-- Semântica de código;
+- Semantics of code;
-- Efeitos com CSS;
+- Effects with CSS;
-- Animações;
+- Animations;
-- Interatividade com JavaScript;
+- Interactivity with JavaScript;
-- Formulários e tabelas;
+- Forms and tables;
 - Framework jQuery;
-- Web design responsivo;
+- Responsive Web design;
-- Projeto de conclusão.
+- Completion project.

 ***

 ### Back end (120h)
-Construção de aplicações desktop, back end de aplicações web, aplicativos mobile e mais.
+Building desktop applications, web application backend, mobile applications, and more.

-- Linguagem Java;
+- Java language;
-- Orientação a objetos;
+- Object-Oriented Programming;
-- Herança e polimorfismo;
+- Inheritance and polymorphism;
-- Controle de erros;
+- Error handling;
-- Manipulação de arquivos;
+- File manipulation;
-- Biblioteca base;
+- Base library;
-- Coleções;
+- Collections;
 - Lambdas.